I – Practical organization

 5. Contestants in the first and second rounds may receive a certificate attesting to their participation in the competition.

 6. The Competition’s public rounds may be broadcast live and/or re-broadcast by radio, television or Internet.
 The rounds may also be recorded and/or filmed for reproduction on various formats (CD, DVD, etc.).
-In keeping with the Competition’s reputation, the contestants give the Competition the right to record or film a performance, to reproduce it or have it reproduced on any format and to broadcast it by any and all means throughout the world.
-This transfer of rights is valid for a period of 50 years from the moment of the performance.
+In keeping with the Competition’s reputation, the contestants give the Competition the right to record their performances and reproduce it or have it reproduced on any media without any financial compensation, as well as to distribute it by any means throughout the world to introduce and promote the Epinal International Piano Competition and communicate about it.
+This authorization is given for a 10 year period, renewable by tacit consent for the same duration, in the absence of notice of termination at least six months before expiration.